Which Linear Inequality Represents The Graph Below

 • If the inequality includes "<" or ">", the boundary line is dashed, indicating that points on the line are not included in the solution set.

 2. Shaded Region: This region represents all the points (x, y) that satisfy the inequality.
-The shading indicates the solution set.
+The shading indicates the solution set It's one of those things that adds up..

 3. Slope and Y-intercept: The boundary line has a slope and a y-intercept, which can be determined by rewriting the equation in slope-intercept form (y = mx + b), where 'm' is the slope and 'b' is the y-intercept.